CIC Formation (Community Interest Company)

 Once all the relevant information has been supplied, Companies House will issue a Certificate of Incorporation which will confirm that your company has been registered on the Register of Companies.

-Once you have completed your CIC formation, you may be able to obtain funding to support your business.
+Once you have completed your CIC registration, you may be able to obtain funding to support your business.

 Funding search tool funded by the cabinet office.
 This website allows you to establish funding which may be available to you.